Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: Abstract

 \section{Abstract}

-The ideal estimand for comparing a new treatment $Rx$ with a control $C$ is the \textit{counterfactual} efficacy $Rx:C$, the expected differential outcome between $Rx$ and $C$ if each patient were given \textit{both}.
-While counterfactual \textit{point estimation} from \textit{factual} Randomized Controlled Trials (RCTs) has been available, this article shows \textit{counterfactual} uncertainty quantification (CUQ), quantifying uncertainty for factual point estimates but in a counterfactual setting, is surprisingly achievable.
-We achieve CUQ whose variability is typically smaller than factual UQ, by creating a new statistical modeling principle called ETZ which is applicable to RCTs with \textit{Before-and-After} treatment Repeated Measures, common in many therapeutic areas.
+This article quantifies the uncertainty reduction achievable for \textit{counterfactual} estimand, and cautions against potential bias when the estimand uses Digital Twins.

+Posed by \cite{neyman1923edited} who showed unbiased \textit{point estimation} from designed \textit{factual} experiments is possible, \textit{counterfactual} uncertainty quantification (CUQ) remained an open challenge for about one hundred years.
+The $Rx: C$ \textit{counterfactual} efficacy we focus on is the ideal estimand for comparing treatment $Rx$ with control $C$, the expected outcome differential if each patient received \textit{both} $Rx$ and $C$.

+Enabled by our new statistical modeling principle called ETZ, we show CUQ is achievable in Randomized Controlled Trials (RCTs) with \textit{Before-and-After} Repeated Measures, common in many therapeutic areas.
+The CUQ we are able to achieve typically has lower variability than factual UQ.

-We urge caution when estimate of the unobservable true condition of a patient before treatment has measurement error, because that violation of standard regression assumption can cause attenuation in estimating treatment effects.
-Fortunately, we prove that, for traditional medicine in general, and for targeted therapy with efficacy defined as averaged over the population, counterfactual point estimation is unbiased.
-However, for targeted therapy, both Real Human and Digital Twins approaches should respect this limitation, lest predicted treatment effect in \emph{subgroups} will have bias.
+We caution against using predictors with measurement error, which violates regression assumptions and can cause \textit{attenuation} bias in estimating treatment effects.
+For traditional medicine and population-averaged targeted therapy, counterfactual point estimation remains unbiased.
+However, in both Real Human and Digital Twin approaches, estimating effects in \emph{subgroups} may suffer attenuation bias.